Slow Thyroid – Separating Truth from Myth

 By taking proper hormone replacement medications, following a diet of healthy food choices, performing regular exercise and maintaining an overall healthy lifestyle, you can jumpstart a successful weight loss regimen.

-The first step toward understanding what can be done about an underactive thyroid requires a consultation with a qualified specialist like the ones at Winthrop Surgical Associates.
+The first step toward understanding what can be done about an underactive thyroid requires a consultation with a qualified specialist like the ones at NYU Langone Long Island Surgical Associates.
 Together with your doctor, you can make the decisions that are best for you individual condition.